crrisjenn/Helpful-Additions/README.md

 4. Unistall, then reinstall the game
 5. Extract the zip file into the base BloonsTD6 folder

    5.a.
-It should be title "BloonsTD6" and have the file "BloonsTD6.exe"
+The folder should be title "BloonsTD6" and have the file "BloonsTD6.exe"
 6. Run the game

 ---